SomePersonFromMars/WeirdSpace/README.md

 <br/>
 <br/>

 Do not hesitate to try some features yourself!
 A GUI tool is available in the executables to tweak the settings.
 There are predefined presets with interesting settings and maps.
 Some settings are best viewed in the `weird_space` executable and others in the `generator_playground` executable, although both are compatible with both executables.
-All binaries for both Linux and Windows are available on the Releases page (note that the Windows binary requires a runtime to be installed as described there).

 <p>
   <div align="center">